 - Breeder costs

 White huskies are traditionally lower in price than huskies with markings.
 Blue-eyed Huskies are traditionally higher in price than puppies with other eye colors.
 These factors can affect your final puppy price as well.

-At the time of publication of this article, white husky dogs with blue eyes from reputable breeders ranges from $400 to $800.
+At the time of publication of this article, white husky dogs with blue eyes from reputable breeders ranges from $500 to $1,000.

 Siberian huskies are bred in standard and miniature sizes.
 If you are interested in a mini white husky, expect to pay between $750 and $1,200.

-Finding a White Husky to Adopt
+Adopting a White Husky

-If you have your heart set on a white husky puppy, locating a white husky puppy for adoption can be harder to work with versus a breeder.
+If you have your heart set on a white puppy, locating a white husky puppy for adoption can be harder to work with versus a breeder.
 However, there are advantages to seeking an adult white husky for adoption rather than a puppy.

 One of those advantages is cost.
 You may pay between $50 and $200 in re-homing costs for an adult white husky.
 This is compared to several hundred or even a thousand dollars or more for a puppy.

 Your adult white husky dog with blue eyes will already be house-trained and may have additional training under his or her belt.

 Many rescue organizations offer additional support to new adoptive parents to strengthen the bond.
 And increase the chances of a successful match.

 Services can include spaying/neutering, free or low cost training classes, supplies and more.
 But the best perk is that a white husky dog will have a much-needed forever home.

 There is no doubt the sight of an all white husky with blue eyes is a showstopper.
 You can’t deny the “cuteness factor” of a pure white husky puppy.
 But this guide confirms the white husky may not be the right fit for every family.

 Is a pure white husky dog in your future?
 We’d love to hear your comments.